hearvox/sound-shares/readme.md

 ### What might be some future features? ###

 Tell us in the [support fourm](https://wordpress.org/support/plugin/sound-shares) about new features you'd like in future releases.
 For instance:

-* Custom descriptions for embedded link preview (rather than default post excerpt).
+* Allow custom descriptions for link previews (rather than default post excerpt).
-* Custom size for embedded player.
+* Use your own custom player for Twitter .
-* Different images for Facebook and Twitter.
+* Use different images for Facebook and Twitter.
+* List posts using Sound Shares in an admin screen.
 * Add filter for...?

-### How can I contribute to Postscript? ###
+### How can I contribute to Sound Shares? ###

 Sound Shares is now on [GitHub](https://github.com/hearvox/sound-shares).
 Pull Requests welcome.